intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/databricks.md

 ### **4. Running Analytics Zoo on Databricks**

 Open a new notebook.
-First call `init_nncontext()` at the beginning of your code.
+First call `init_orca_context` at the beginning of your code.
 This will create a SparkContext with optimized performance configuration and initialize the BigDL engine.

 ```python
 from zoo.orca import init_orca_context, stop_orca_context